mrbakhsh/TempSpac/README.md

 > _Note: spatial proteomics data analyses pipelines provided here use caret and factoextra R packages._

+Kuhn, M., Wing, J., Weston, S., Williams, A., Keefer, C., Engelhardt, A., et al. (2020). caret: Classification and regression training.
+R package version 6.0–86. https://CRAN.R-project.org/package=caret [Accessed March 21, 2020].

+Kassambara, A., and Mundt, F. (2020). factoextra: extract and visualize the results of multivariate data analyses.
+R Package version 1.0.7. https://CRAN.R-project.org/package=factoextra [Accessed April 2, 2020].

 # Sample Data Description:
-1. A demo dataset for spatial proteomic is from **Beltran et al., Cell Systems 3 (2016)**. doi:10.1016/j.cels.2016.08.012.
+1. A demo spatial proteomics dataset is from **Proteome In Space and Time during Cytomegalovirus Infection.
+Cell Syst.
+3, 361-373.** doi:10.1016/j.cels.2016.08.012.
+Table S2(uninfected sample at time point 96).

-2. A demo dataset for temporal proteomic is  from the [recount project](https://jhubiostatistics.shinyapps.io/recount/) with Sequence Read Archive (SRA) accession **SRP049355**.
+2. A demo temporal proteomics dataset is  from the [recount project](https://jhubiostatistics.shinyapps.io/recount/) with Sequence Read Archive (SRA) accession **SRP049355**.

 # License
 This project is licensed under the MIT License - see the LICENSE.md file for more details.

-If using these scripts in your data analyses pipelines, please cite the paper:
+If using these scripts in your data analyses pipelines, please cite our paper:

 **Rahmatbakhsh, M., Gagarinova, A., and Babu, M. (2021).
 Bioinformatic Analysis of Temporal and Spatial Proteome Alternations During Infections.
 Submitted to _Frontiers in Genetics, Accepted._**